EricAsante3/3000_project/README.md

 |--------------|--------------|--------------|
 | ![](screenshots/s1.jpg) | ![](screenshots/s2.png) | ![](screenshots/s3.png) |

 An AI-powered web application that classifies user-generated text into three categories: **Hate Speech**, **Offensive Language**, or **Neither**.
-Built to demonstrate the application of machine learning in real-time content moderation.
+Built to demonstrate the capabilities of an application using machine learning in real-time content moderation.

 ## 👨‍💻 Developers